 Examples of Active Play:

 Some playgrounds offer both Pretend Play and Active Play sections, but generally, I find that a jack of all trades is a master of none – you end up with a playground with not many toys in the Pretend Play section and not much space to run around in the Active Play section.
-But if you just want to try out both to see what your kids prefer, such playgrounds include The Petite Park and Happy Willow.
+But if you just want to try out both to see what your kids prefer, such playgrounds include The Petite Park and LOL Playland.

 Note that for young toddlers, adults are required to follow the kids around Active Play areas for safety reasons.
 Hence, if you are looking to relax at the side while your young toddler plays, playgrounds with Pretend Play may be a better option.